shaunreichman/investment_tracker/docs/ENTERPRISE_TESTING_PACKAGE_SPEC.md

 ## Overview
 Establish a comprehensive, enterprise-grade testing suite for the fund management system that eliminates redundancies, establishes consistent testing patterns, and ensures the reliability, performance, and maintainability of our first-class professional system.

+**CURRENT FOCUS: FUND DOMAIN COMPLETION**
+We are currently focused on completing 100% test coverage of the fund domain before expanding to other domains.
+This ensures we establish solid testing patterns and achieve comprehensive coverage of our core business logic before building out the broader testing suite.

 ## Design Philosophy
 - **Test-Driven Quality**: Every piece of business logic must have corresponding tests
 - **Layered Testing Strategy**: Unit → Integration → API → E2E → Performance → Property